sula7ne/todo-app-backend/README.md

 # Todo App

  A simple Todo application with user registration, authentication, and task management.
 Backend is built with Node.js + Express, PostgreSQL database, and Prisma ORM.
 Everything runs via Docker Compose.
+ You can use added REST Client(```todo-app.rest```) for API requests.

 ---